All Episodes

 Okay.

-So they got to pay um the Federal Protective Services quite a bit of money.
+So they got to pay the Federal Protective Services quite a bit of money.

-The Marshals are on high alert because when it you have a big case like this, it's very expensive to uh to fund it.
+The marshals are on high alert because when you have a big case like this, it's very expensive to fund it.

-Again, the the the basic principle would be that she she, the judge in the Kelly case, was applying that driving force of the racketeering statute, which was not an ailment in Ms. Maxwell sentencing yesterday.
+Again, the basic principle would be that she, she, the judge in the Kelly case, was applying that driving force of the racketeering statute, which was not an element in Ms. Maxwell's sentencing yesterday.

 Well, Kelly.

-The reason why she got less time, guys, is because with R. Kelly, they got him under Rico, guys.
+The reason why she got less time, guys, is because R. Kelly, they got him under RICO, guys.

-When you go under Rico, you're is gonna be a very bad time for you, my friends.
+When you go under RICO, it's going to be a very bad time for you, my friends.

 This is the law.

-The RICO law statute, guys, is the same law that's put pretty much the entire Locosa Nostra Mafia, blood gangs, um Casanova 6'9, uh the mafia, uh, a lot of these gangs that you guys are seeing getting like uh sweeping indictments on, these are all Rico cases.
+The RICO statute, guys, is the same law that's put pretty much the entire La Cosa Nostra, mafia, blood gangs, Casanova, 6ix9ine, the mafia, a lot of these gangs that you guys are seeing getting like sweeping indictments on.

-You got to get it approved through U.S. Department of Justice.
+You got to get it approved through the U.S. Department of Justice.

 But once you get it approved, man, you're going to serve a lot of time if they convict you of it.